Frequently Asked Questions by Adoptive Families

 Who are the children available for adoption?

 There are many children available for adoption, domestically and worldwide.
-A New Beginning Adoption Agency works with birth families who select an adoption plan for their babies, network with Health and Welfare Departments across the nation to help find homes for older children and sibling groups currently in foster care and partner with various International Adoption Agencies who help place orphans ages baby – seventeen.
-Each of A New Beginning’s adoption programs are a little different.
+A New Beginning Adoption Agency works with birth families who select an adoption plan for their babies, network with Child Welfare Departments across the nation to help find homes for older children and sibling groups currently in foster care, and partner with various International Adoption Agencies who help place children.
+Each of A New Beginning’s adoption programs are unique.
 Please visit the program pages for more specific information.

 Tips when considering your program: